 2. Add a Flashlight to Your Nightstand

-Expect the power to be out after an earthquake.
+Expect the power to be out during a major emergency.
 That fun flashlight function on your phone?
 It’s not going to last long without power to plug it in.
 Plus, your phone is a key source of communication and information.
 By relying on a flashlight for emergency events, you can see what's going on around you and preserve your phone's power.

-Your earthquake bag should be easy to grab - check out our blog HERE about where to store it.
-You don't know where you will be when an earthquake strikes, and may be in a panic trying to keep yourself and your family safe.
+Your emergency kit should be easy to grab - check out our blog HERE about where to store it.
+You can't know where you'll be when an earthquake strikes, and may be in a panic trying to keep yourself and your family safe.
 Your bag should be near the main exit of your home, so you can get it quickly.
 Consider putting it under a sturdy piece of furniture (mudroom bench)... somewhere it won't get covered or lost.

 Unfortunately you won't have time to collect valuables during the event, but your family’s safety is most important.
 If you need to evacuate, you'll head straight to the front door or your primary exit, so make sure your supplies are ready and waiting.